 The program is designed to meet the needs of athletes who are either intellectually, physically or visually disabled and operates 7 days a week during the regular Big White ski season.

-Note: Stonebridge Lodge at Big White Ski Resort has elevator and disabled access to all floors within the complex.
+Note: Stonebridge Lodge and Stonegate Resort, at Big White have an elevator and disabled access to all floors within each building.

 Yes, there is a repair and service shop at Big White.
 It’s located on the lower level of the Village Central Mall (VCM) and open seven days a week during the season.